smarty-php/smarty/docs/programmers/advanced-features/advanced-features-security.md

 > **Note**
 >
 > Most security policy settings are only checked when the template gets
 > compiled.
-For that reasion you should delete all cached and compiled
+For that reason you should delete all cached and compiled
 > template files when you change your security settings.